 The Flask Server

 We chose Flask because it's simple and we know it well.
-The entire parking server is a single Python file that:
+The entire parking server is a single Python file that serves parking pages for approved domains, tracks visits via webhooks to our main API, validates domains against our approved list, and does basic A/B testing between two templates.

 Database Strategy: SQLite + Webhooks